Benchmarking quantum devices beyond classical capabilities

-Quantum volume test suffers one fundamental problem.
+\blu{The Quantum Volume test suffers from} one fundamental problem.
 To obtain heavy outputs, it relies on classical simulation of generic quantum circuit, which will soon become prohibitively expensive \cite{reexamining_QV, proctor2024benchmarking}.
-In order to overcome this difficulty, we propose a redefinition of the QV circuit so that the structure of heavy outputs is known without a need for expensive simulations, while deriving exact output distribution still requires general quantum computations.
+In order to overcome this difficulty, we propose a redefinition of the QV circuit so that the structure of heavy outputs is known without the need for expensive simulations, while deriving exact output distribution still requires general quantum computations.